freelawproject/x-ray/README.md

 ## Deployment

+Releases happen automatically via Github Actions.
+To trigger an automated build:

+1. Update the version in pyproject.toml

-Releases happen automatically via Github Actions on any commit that is tagged with something like "v0.0.0".
+2. Tag the commit with something like "v0.0.0".

 If you wish to create a new version manually, the process is: